odow/StochOptFormat/README.md

 - Q: Follow up to the previous.
 I want to have `parameter * x * y`.

-  A: Do you?
-Changing the quadratic coefficient matrices in solvers is slow, and doing so could easily make the problem non-convex.
+  A: Changing the quadratic coefficient matrices in solvers is slow, and doing so could easily make the problem non-convex.
 If you really want to, you could add a slack variable (and equality constraint) `z == parameter * x`, and then use `z * y`.

 - Q: Why haven't you written an interface to ⟨INSERT LANGUAGE HERE⟩ yet?